Zeyn1912/hello-world/README.md

 I am in Git because i want know the world of a development.

 I am not professional in that.
-The reason becaus i start this if because one new objective in my head it's start my own job in all.
+The reason because i start this if because one new objective in my head it's start my own job in all.

 #Games, #GraphicDesign, #NetworkMarketing, #Design;Development;CreateVideo-games, and others things.